51Degrees/device-detection-java/README.md

 ### Build dependencies

-On Windows make sure you have the Java 7 JDK installed, Maven, MSBuild and the latest Windows 10 SDK.
+On Windows make sure you have the Java 7 JDK installed, Maven, Visual Studio 2019 and the latest Windows 10 SDK.
+- Minimum required Platform Toolset version is `v142`
+- Minimum required Windows SDK version is `10.0.18362.0`

 On linux make sure you have the Java 7 JDK installed, Maven and Gcc.

+There are a Batch script and a Bash script provided to build native binaries on Windows and Linux.
+This is taken from the view that Batch script is supported by default on Windows, and Bash is widely available across Linux distributions.

 ## Projects